 Brainwashed in Brampton: Khalistanis target new students from Punjab

-Toronto, March 26 (IANS) As Khalistani activists in Canada grab the headlines after the Amritpal Singh incident in Punjab, Ujjal Dosanjh, the former Premier of British Columbia, says, "They are playing a mindless game, with no purpose.
-It is just for gratification."
+Ottawa, March 27 (IANS) As Khalistani activists in Canada have grabbed headlines after the Amritpal Singh incident in Punjab, many fear that the pro-Khalistani sentiment is rising in the country.

-Dosanjh, who was brutally attacked by Sikh radicals in Vancouver in 1986 at the height of terrorist violence in Punjab, says the Khalistan movement has no future.

-"There was a demonstration by 25,000 in Vancouver in June 1984, but now just 100 people show up at Khalistani demonstrations," says Dosanjh.

 "Nobody opens their mouth against the Khalistanis who enjoy political patronage.
 Any leader who says anything against them is banned from entering gurdwaras and joining Vaisakhi parades," he says.

-"When events such as the Amritpal Singh incident happen, Khalistan supporters bombard the offices of mayors, MPs, MPPs and ministers with messages, forcing them to issue hasty statements or tweet," says an Indo-Canadian restaurant owner in Toronto.
+"When events such as the arrest of Amritpal Singh happen, Khalistan supporters bombard the offices of mayors, MPs, MPPs and ministers with messages, forcing them to issue hasty statements or tweet," says an Indo-Canadian restaurant owner in Toronto.

 They brainwash these students while helping them with jobs, accommodation and food, he says.